Introduction to Finite Element Methods: Discontinuous Galerkin methods for elliptic equations

 \section{Discontinuous Galerkin methods for elliptic equations}

 Due to their flexibility, discontinous Galerkin methods have become popular for elliptic second-order problems as well.
-We illustrate the approach with the simplest example, the Poisson equation with homogeneous Dirichlet conditions.
-The derivation starts from the mixed formulation \eqref{eq:mixed:poisson}, where this time we integrate by parts in \emph{both} equations, separately on each element $K$ of a triangulation $\calT_h$ of $\Omega\subset\R^n$, to obtain
+We illustrate the approach with the simplest example, the Poisson equation $-\Delta u = f$ on $\Omega\subset \R^n$ with homogeneous Dirichlet conditions.
+The basic idea is to write the second-order equation as a system of first-order equations, for which we can proceed as before via element-wise integration by parts to obtain face integrals that can be used as penalty terms in place of the dropped continuity requirement and boundary condition on the discrete solution.
+For $u\in H^1(\Omega)$, we thus again introduce $\sigma:=\nabla u\in L^2(\Omega)^n$ so that the Poisson equation reduces to $-\nabla \cdot \sigma = f$.
+We now multiply these two equations with (sufficiently smooth) test functions $\tau \in C^\infty(\overline\Omega)^n$ and $v\in C^\infty(\overline\Omega)$, respectively, and integrate by parts separately on each element $K$ of a triangulation $\calT_h$ of $\Omega$ to obtain

 The idea is now to replace $u$ and $\sigma$ in the face integrals by a suitable approximations $\hat u_F$ of $u$ and $\hat \sigma_F$ of $\nabla u$ (sometimes called \emph{potential} and \emph{diffusive flux}, respectively) and then eliminating $\sigma$ (but not $\hat \sigma$).
-Inserting $\tau=\nabla v$ for arbitrary $v\in\m{H10}$ in the first equation of \eqref{eq:dg:poisson:flux} and integrating by parts on each element again yields
+Inserting $\tau=\nabla v$ in the first equation of \eqref{eq:dg:poisson:flux} and integrating by parts in the second term yields, on each element, after rearranging